Paatal Lok Ending, Explained

 Who Hired the Assassins?

 The four suspects—Vishal Tyagi, Kabir M, Tope Singh, and Cheeni—are brashly interrogated by Hathi and his men, but they refuse to open their mouths.
 When Hathi visits the hotel where they stayed right before they were arrested, a janitor tells him about a certain “Masterji” who Tyagi wanted to talk to, but couldn’t.
-Later, even Kabir M suggests something similar.
+Later, Kabir M suggested something similar.
 Hathi also discovers that Tyagi has a long rap sheet of serial murders and heads to Chitrakoot to find out more about him.
 He visits Tyagi’s school, and that’s where he meets his old sports teacher, who was very close to him back in the day.

-Why Were the Assassins Targetting Sanjeev?
+Why Were the Assassins Targeting Sanjeev?

 Just because of one blunder, Hathi gets suspended, and the case is given to the CBI.
 With false evidence, the CBI plots a grand scheme suggesting that the four suspects are a part of an ISI organization and wanted to kill Sanjeev just to dwindle the voice of the media.
 Believing this theory, Sanjeev uses it to his advantage and makes a populist announcement on live television to cement his hold on his job.
 However, during these fleeting moments of power, he does not realize that he’s shooting his own foot.